Michaelgwei86/kubernetes/Kubernetes/README.md

 - **Resource Limits:** The maximum amount of resources a pod is allowed to use.
     Exceeding these limits could lead to throttling or pod termination.

-Kubernetes uses the relationship between requests and limits to categorize pods into the different QoS classes.
+Kubernetes uses the relationship between requests and limits to categorize pods into different QoS classes.
 The actual QoS class assigned to a pod depends on how its requests and limits are set:

 - **BestEffort:** Pods with no resource requests or limits.